 And although marathon fever ended in 2005 when I became pregnant with triplets, and a few years later our neighbor Carrie alerted me to a nice yoga studio just a few blocks from our building, somehow I could not get myself to get on the mat again.

-February 2016.
-I was in between jobs and had treated myself to a weeklong yoga trip in India, solo.
+A few years ago, I was in between jobs and treated myself to a weeklong yoga trip in India, solo.
 There was no Wifi, I did not know anyone, there were no issues at work to worry about, my in-laws were taking care of the kids: my senses were wide open.

 I strolled along the beach, read books, journaled, met interesting people, gazed at the coconut tree tops from a hammock, and followed 2 or 3 yoga classes a day.
 And here, in this little paradise, I discovered yin yoga.
 From the very first class I knew this was exactly what I needed.

 I had to come all the way to India, thousands kilometers away from home, to discover yin yoga.
-What a delicious practice!
 It made me feel much more energized, focused and connected.
 While slowly melting the stiffness in my body.
 Even more so when I was back home, faced with my various responsibilities at home, at work, in my community.

 “If you relax your mind, it can begin working for you.”